This is a bacterial infection caused by drinking contaminated water.

-- The consumption of surface or well water that has been neglected for a long time.
+- The consumption of surface or healthy water has been neglected for a long time.

-- People who live near coastal waters are more likely to have cholera infection.
+- People who live near coastal waters are more likely to have cholera infections.

 - Eating bland food is not always a great idea.
 The simpler the food you have, the greater the chance of cholera.